Home theater PC: History

 The HTPC as a concept is the product of several technology innovations including high-powered home computers, digital media, and the shift from standard-resolution CRT to high-definition monitors, projectors, and large-screen televisions.

 Integrating televisions and personal computers dates back to the late 1980s with tuner cards that could be added to Amiga computers via the Video Toaster.
 This adaptation would allow a small video window to appear on the screen with broadcast or cable content.
 Apple Computer also developed the Macintosh TV in late 1993 that included a tuner card built into a Macintosh LC 520 chassis but quickly withdrew from the market with only 10,000 units shipped.

-In 1996 Gateway Computer unveiled the Destination computer, which included a tuner card and video card.
+In 1996 Gateway 2000 unveiled the Destination computer, which included a tuner card and video card.
 The unit cost $4,000 and mostly integrated television viewing and computer functions on one color monitor.
 The Destination was called a "PC-TV Combo" but by December the term "Home-theater PC" appeared in mainstream media: "The home theater PC will be a combination entertainment and information appliance."

 By 2000, DVD players had become relatively ubiquitous and consumers were seeking ways to improve the picture.
 The value of using a computer instead of standalone DVD player drove more usage of the PC as a home media device.
 In particular, the desire for progressive scanning DVD players (480p instead of 480i) with better video fidelity led some consumers to consider their computers instead of very expensive DVD players.

 As DVD players dropped in price, so did PCs and their related video-processing and storage capabilities.
 In 2000, DVD decryption software using the DeCSS algorithm allowed DVD owners to consolidate their DVD video libraries on hard drives.
 Innovations such as TiVo and ReplayTV allowed viewers to store and timeshift broadcast content using specially designed computers.
 ReplayTV for instance ran on a VxWorks platform.
 Incorporating these capabilities into PCs was well within the ability of a computer hobbyist who was willing to build and program these systems.
 Key benefits of these DIY projects included lower cost and more features.
 Advancements in hardware identified another weak link: the absence of media management software to make it easy to display and control the video from a distance.